michael-hamilton/dmxus/README.md

 `getRandom8BitValue()` returns a random decimal value from 0-255.
 This is a static method that can be run outside the context of a dmxus instance.

+`getUniverseState()` returns the JSON value of the current universe state.

+dmxus is best suited for manipulating devices, however individual address values can be manipulated with the `updateAddressValue()` method by passing in an address and a dmx value.
+For single address devices, consider using a device assigned with the `Dimmer` profile.

 ## Web Client